mserlin/LEAP-Atmospheric-Physics/README.md

 - [Training](#training)

 ## Introduction
-This repository provides the code and resources for the 5th place solution for the LEAP - Atmospheric Physics using AI competition.

 We achieved our results by training an ensemble of models, each with its own unique variations.
 The core of each model architecture is a bidirectional LSTM, with different surrounding layers and engineered features.
 These variations, detailed below, enabled our models to ensemble effectively, leading to our competitive score and 5th-place finish.